 Between January and June 2017 over 5,600 users, mainly from Australia, but with some users from the USA, UK and Japan, visited the site.
 They viewed nearly 24,000 pages of assessment content.
 There were over 1,100 returning users.

 To allow users to explore the data and assessments visually, the bioregional assessments team has developed an on-line mapping tool, the Bioregional Assessment Explorer.
 The Explorer tool was launched to visualise the results for the Maranoa-Balonne-Condamine assessment in January 2018.
-Interactive spatial results for the remaining assessments, Hunter, Gloucester, Namoi and Galilee, will be progressively made available as they are finalised in 2018.
+Interactive spatial results for the remaining assessments, Hunter, Gloucester, Namoi and Galilee, were progressively made available as they were finalised in 2018.

 Government: Department of the Prime Minister and Cabinet and Data61 (National Map); Department of Finance (govCMS); Bureau of Meteorology; Geoscience Australia